boltops-tools/terraspace-docs/_docs/vs/terraform.md

 It's like building the [Winchester House](https://en.wikipedia.org/wiki/Winchester_Mystery_House).
 Ultimately, we end up with a science project.

+## Life with Terraspace

+Terraspace answers and solves these questions right out of the gates.
+Here's an example of multiple-regions for AWS:

+    app/stacks/demo/tfvars
+    ├── us-east-1
+    │   ├── dev.tfvars
+    │   └── prod.tfvars
+    └── us-west-2
+        ├── dev.tfvars
+        └── prod.tfvars

+For AWS, switching region can be done by changing `AWS_REGION`.

+    AWS_REGION=us-east-1 terraspace up demo
+    AWS_REGION=us-west-2 terraspace up demo

+You can use the same code for different environments in the different regions also:

+    AWS_REGION=us-east-1 TS_ENV=prod terraspace up demo
+    AWS_REGION=us-west-2 TS_ENV=prod terraspace up demo

+For more details, check out: [Tfavrs Layering]({% link _docs/tfvars/full-layering.md %})

+Terraspace also provide a standard directory structure:

+    ├── app
+    │   ├── modules
+    │   │   └── instance
+    │   └── stacks
+    │       └── demo
+    └── config
+        └── terraform
+            ├── backend.tf
+            └── provider.tf

+For more details, see: [Directory Structure]({% link _docs/intro/structure.md %}).

 ## Summary

 Terraspace is not just a simple wrapper script that calls out to Terraform.
 It makes it a lot easier and quicker to work with Terraform.
 Though Terraform is a powerful tool and allows you to write infrastructure-as-code, it leaves a lot up to you to figure out.
 Terraspace is a framework that does just that.
 It provides an organized structure, conventions, and convenient tooling to help you get things done quickly.